Sung-Huan/ANNOgesic/docs/source/test_case.rst

 -------------------

 We have the fasta files now.
 We can use it to generate our annotation files.
-If the annotaion files which you retrieved by ``get_input_files`` is exactly what you want, you can skip this step and just need to copy the annotation files to ``ANNOgesic/output/target/annotation``.
+If the annotaion files which you retrieved by ``get_input_files`` is exactly what you want, you can skip this step and just copy the annotation files to ``ANNOgesic/output/target/annotation``.

-Before you running it, you have to notice path.
+Before you running it, you have to notice the environment path.
 If you are using docker container, the path is alread setup.
 You don't need to worry about it.
 However, if you are build ANNOgesic by yourself, remember to assign the path by running

 ::